DFE-Digital/academisation-nuget-packages/README.md

+# Repository and Packages Deprecated

+This repository/package is deprecated.
+Please use https://github.com/DFE-Digital/rsd-core-libs instead.

 # Academisation Nuget Packages

 This repository is a mono-repo and contains a number of different Nuget packages used by the academisation process - A2B, Prepare Transfers and Prepare Conversions.